jcmgray/quimb/README.md

-# QUIJY
+# QUIMB

- * Python library for many-body quantum calcuations.
+ * Python library for quantum information and many-body calcuations.
  * Uses `numpy` and `scipy.sparse` matrices as quantum objects.
  * Function orientated aside from a few very convenient monkey-patches.
  * Many operations are accelerated using `numba` and `numexpr`.